spxbhuhb/adaptive/doc/internals/resource.md

 > of the index.
 This might or might not be a problem, I should check it in detail before using inline.
 >

+## Accessor generation

+Resource accessor code is generated from the content of the resource directory (`adaptiveResources` by default).

+The code generator:

+- located in the `fun.adaptive.resource.codegen` package
+- uses `KotlinWriter` to generate the code
+- is started by calling `processResources`

 ## Data size

 These are from ChatGPT, so take them with a grain of salt.